 Good practice back then was to ensure the spreadsheet was regularly updated.
 If any changes were made (such as the root password), “when and why” was a column to fill in the excel diary, which was then shared on some “private” storage device.
-If you lost that post-it note early on or someone had change the password without an entry in the long shared diary, that was the day you had to fill out that TPS report.
+If you lost that post-it notes early on or someone had changed the password without an entry in the long-shared diary, that was the day you had to fill out that TPS report.

 You may say “well, I have a password manager and it works perfectly” and to be honest, for personal or small teams use, it still works - securely protects credentials and other various secrets.
 So, “Check”.

 Now think through this for a moment: You have 10 colleagues working on various projects and located in different cities.
 10’s or 100’s of applications (or instances, or servers) running 24x7 in your IT infrastructure, multiple secrets that needs to be shared for all colleagues in your company and other sensitive information that needs to be processed by those applications.

 You now need to start leveraging cloud infrastructure tomorrow as you need to scale to meet customer demands for the “tomorrow”.
 So far, this does not look too bad as long as you know and trust all your colleagues and direct reports that they will do the right thing.